darshitvvora/AngularFullStackPlus/README.md

    ?
 What would you like to write Chai assertions with?
 Expect

+2. dotenv configuration
-2. Run `npm install --save dotenv` to install dotenv module.
+  Run `npm install --save dotenv` to install dotenv module.
 Add .env file in root folder.
 Import dotenv module in server/config/environment/index.js. configure it with root folder `import dotenv from 'dotenv';

                                   const root = path.normalize(`${__dirname}/../../..`);